Bollinger bands

 2. False signals: Bollinger Bands can produce false signals, especially during periods of low volatility when the price moves sideways.
 Traders need to exercise caution and look for confirmation from other indicators.

-3. Market condition dependency: Bollinger Bands work best in ranging or sideways markets.
+3. Market condition dependency: Bollinger Bands work in ranging or sideways markets.
 In strongly trending markets, prices may remain consistently near the upper or lower bands, making the indicator less useful.

 4. Volatility assumption: Bollinger Bands assume that price movements follow a normal distribution.
 In reality, markets can exhibit non-normal or fat-tailed distributions, which can lead to inaccurate readings.